pvial00/DarkCastle/README.md

 # Algorithms and authenticators

-Recommended ciphers are Amagus/ZanderFish2/Dark/Spock as they have been vetted more than the others
+All ciphers are recommended ciphers.
+The top two recommended stream ciphers are Uvajda and Amagus and the top two block ciphers are ZanderFish3 and ZanderFish2.

-Fastest cipher is WildThing
+Fastest cipher is Uvajda

 Uvajda 256 bit authenticated with Ganja 256 bit - 128 bit nonce length